Skip to content

 enabled false Enable OpenTelemetry export

-endpoint http://localhost:4318 OTLP collector endpoint
+endpoint localhost:4317 OTLP collector endpoint

-protocol http Export protocol: http or grpc
+protocol grpc Export protocol: grpc or http

 interval 30s Metrics export interval